The Token Company · February 2026

 Why does compression improve quality?

 This isn't the first time we've seen compression improve output quality.
-Our FinanceBench evaluation showed a 2.7 percentage point accuracy improvement on financial QA when using bear-1.2 compression.
+Similar effects show up on financial QA, where compression yields a 2.7 percentage point accuracy improvement.

-The mechanism is the same: LLM attention is a finite resource.
+The mechanism is the same.
+LLM attention is a finite resource.
 When the context window is filled with boilerplate, formatting artifacts, and low-information tokens, the model spreads its attention across irrelevant content.
-Compression removes this noise, letting the model focus on what matters.
+Compression removes that noise, letting the model focus on what matters.

-In Pax Historia's case, conversation histories accumulate system prompts, formatting, and repetitive phrasing. bear-1.1 compression strips these while preserving the semantic content that drives good responses.
-The result is a model that appears more coherent and focused to users — because its context actually is more coherent and focused.
+In Pax Historia's case, conversation histories accumulate system prompts, formatting, and repetitive phrasing. bear-1.1 compression strips those while preserving the semantic content that drives good responses.
+Cleaner context, more coherent responses.

 Key findings